arcinfini/arcinfini/README.md

 -->

 arcinfini is a profile mainly with the purpose of storing code and helping me develop with a migrating work environment.

+I deal primarily with these programming languages written in the order of my learning:

+- Lua
+- Java
+- Python